Fitness Trends Over The Decades

 Pilates gained widespread popularity in the 1990s, becoming a sought-after fitness method for individuals looking to improve their core strength, flexibility, and posture.
 Created by Joseph Pilates, this low-impact exercise system focused on controlled movements and precise alignment.
 Pilates incorporated a range of exercises that targeted the deep abdominal muscles, back muscles, and stabilizing muscles, promoting a strong and balanced physique.
 Pilates classes offered a serene and mindful workout experience, emphasizing the mind-body connection and relaxation.
 This fitness trend attracted individuals seeking a holistic approach to wellness and a greater sense of body awareness.

-See also Fitness Trends
+See also Trend Fitness Kurse

 Kickboxing